AlphaGenes/AlphaCMakeFiles/README.md

 When using CMake, the various options are set using a file called CMakeLists.txt.
 There are two of these.
 The first gives the overall project options and lives in the main folder of your project.
 The second gives the files to compile, together with any libraries that are in use.
 This file resides in <projectDirectory>/src.

+### Main CMake File ###
+Inside of the alphacmake folder you will find 3 text files, CMakeLists_main.txt, CMakeLists_src.txt and CMakeEddie.sh.
+Below is the main CMake file.
 ```
     CMAKE_MINIMUM_REQUIRED(VERSION 2.8.5)
     PROJECT(<ProjectName>)